celo-org/komenci/README.md

 There are a few different commands that can be used to run the services locally (all the following should be prefixed with yarn and ran at the top-level of the monorepo):

+- `build` - one time build for all packages in the monorepo
+- `clean` - clean all packages in the monorepo
 - `build:libs` - one time build function for all libs, can be run once during development if work is not being done on the libs
 - `build:libs:dev` - starts a watcher for all libs and continuously rebuilds
 - `build:cli` - builds the `cli` app once